Randomized spectral co-clustering for large-scale directed networks: Randomized spectral co-clustering

 For an asymmetric matrix $A$ with a target rank $K^y$, the objective is to find orthonormal bases $Q,T\in \mathbb R^{n\times K^y}$ such that

 It is not hard to see that $QQ^\intercal$ projects the column vectors of $A$ to the column space of $Q$, and $TT^\intercal$ projects the row vectors of $A$ to the row space of $T$ (or the column space of $T^\intercal$).
 Therefore, $Q$ and $T$ approximate the column and row spaces of $A$, respectively.
 In randomization methods, $Q$ and $T$ can be built via \emph{random projection} \citep{halko2011finding}.
 Take $Q$ as an example, one first constructs an $n\times K^y$ random matrix whose columns are random linear combinations of the columns of $A$, and then orthonormalizes the $K^y$ columns using the QR decomposition to obtain the orthonormal matrix $Q$.
-Once $Q$ and $T$ are constructed, we can perform the standard SVD on $Q^{\intercal}AT$, and the approximate SVD of $A$ can be achieved by left multiplying $Q$ and right-multiplying $T$.
-The whole procedure of the random-projection-based SVD can be summarized as the following steps:\\ \begin{itemize} \item\emph{{Step 1:}} Construct two test matrices $\Omega,\Gamma\in \mathbb R^{n\times K^y}$ with independent standard Gaussian entries. \item\emph{{Step 2:}} Obtain $Q$ and $T$ via the QR decomposition $A\Omega\rightarrow QR_1$ and $A^\intercal\Gamma\rightarrow TR_2$. \item\emph{{Step 3:}} Compute SVD of $Q^{\intercal}AT\rightarrow U_s\Sigma V_s^\intercal.$ \item\emph{{Step 4:}} Output the approximate SVD of $A$ as $A\approx{U}^{\rm rp}\Sigma ({V}^{\rm rp})^\intercal$, where ${U}^{\rm rp}:=QU_s$ and ${V}^{\rm rp}:=TV_s$. \end{itemize} The \emph{random-projection-based spectral co-clustering} refers to Algorithm \ref{spectral} or \ref{spectralmedian} with the SVD therein replaced with the above random-projection-based SVD.
+Once $Q$ and $T$ are constructed, the standard SVD is performed on $Q^{\intercal}AT$, and the approximate SVD of $A$ can be achieved by left-multiplying $Q$ and right-multiplying $T$.
+The whole procedure of the random-projection-based SVD can be summarized as the following steps: \begin{itemize} \item\emph{{Step 1:}} Construct two test matrices $\Omega,\Gamma\in \mathbb R^{n\times K^y}$ with independent standard Gaussian entries. \item\emph{{Step 2:}} Obtain $Q$ and $T$ via the QR decomposition $A\Omega\rightarrow QR_1$ and $A^\intercal\Gamma\rightarrow TR_2$. \item\emph{{Step 3:}} Compute SVD of $Q^{\intercal}AT\rightarrow U_s\Sigma V_s^\intercal.$ \item\emph{{Step 4:}} Output the approximate SVD of $A$ as $A\approx{U}^{\rm rp}\Sigma ({V}^{\rm rp})^\intercal$, where ${U}^{\rm rp}:=QU_s$ and ${V}^{\rm rp}:=TV_s$. \end{itemize} To fix ideas, RP-SCC generally refers to spectral co-clustering with the SVD therein replaced by the random-projection-based SVD.
+While in some places to follow, RP-SCC and RP-SsCC refer particularly to random-projection-based SVD coupled with Algorithm \ref{spectral} and \ref{spectralmedian}, respectively.